The Purity Wangechi we knew, KIMC students remember teen killed in Kiambu

 On May 14, the body of Wangechi was found dumped in a thicket at Buriria Village on the outskirts of Kiambu Town.

-Her 24-year-old boyfriend, the Directorate of Criminal Investigations (DCI) says, is the prime suspect in her murder.
+The Directorate of Criminal Investigations (DCI) says her 24-year-old boyfriend is the prime suspect in her murder.
 He has since been arrested.

 A postmortem conducted at the City Mortuary in Nairobi indicated that the teenager succumbed to stab wounds.
 She had been stabbed twice in the neck.